 What are IRS Audits?

 If the IRS feels that you didn’t follow the procedure or you were dishonest on your taxes, they may request an audit.
-An IRS specialist will go over your tax returns over the past predetermined number of years to determine if you paid what you owe and if you reported your income correctly.
+An IRS specialist will review your tax returns over the past predetermined number of years to determine if you paid what you owe and reported your income correctly.

 If you’re presented with an audit, it doesn’t automatically mean you did something wrong – it just means the IRS wants to look into the situation a little more.
-But, with the threat of an audit on your back, it’s important to always be honest on your tax returns.
+But, with the threat of an audit, it’s important always to be honest on your tax returns.

 Certain people are more likely to get audited than others.
 The IRS system does pick taxpayers randomly, but they target people in the following categories: